medalotte/OpenCV-YAMLHelper/README.md

 # OpenCV-YAMLHelper
-minimal header-only library that can read YAML files using YAML parser implemented on OpenCV
+Minimal header-only library that can read YAML files using YAML parser implemented on OpenCV

 - You can read easily data that written in YAML files
     - You do **NOT** have to deal with cv::FileStorage and cv::FileNode directly